 I mean, these people have lost their mind.

-I don't even what is Jezebel?
+I don't even, what is Jezebel?

 Is that a website?

-Leftist website.
+Leftist website?

 Mother Jones writers seem flabbergasted that anyone would vote for a man over a woman.

-Hate Trump's history, a reality TV star wins the White House in a broken America.
+A reality TV star wins the White House in a broken America.

 And gosh, the people at MSNBC have lost their minds.

-I saw I saw that myself the other night, something to that effect.
+I saw that myself the other night, something to that effect.

 I'm paraphrasing.

-Um, what are we going to do about CNN giving questions to Hillary?
+What are we going to do about CNN giving questions to Hillary?

 What are we going to do about CNN requesting questions for Trump Cruz Fiorina from the DNC?